Pull-based API

 break;

-var save = runtime.SaveToJson();
+var save = runtime.CaptureSave();

 playerSave.Write(save);

-var loaded = playerSave.Read();
+var loaded = playerSave.Read<ReplaySave>();

-One file per node
+One file per entity

 Characters are tagged with a player ID, so each visible choice routes to the right player automatically.
 SelectChoices(choiceA, choiceB) submits every player's pick at once and the runtime applies them in a single pass.
 Sequences and activities also carry player IDs, so media and input reach the right screen.
-Network transport is your call — the runtime is network-agnostic.
+Network transport is your call.
+The runtime is network-agnostic.

 var p1 = await ui.PresentChoices(choicesForP1);